Thenjiwe

-Thenjiwe Moseley born Thenjiwe Maphumulo on 29 September 1977 is a South African comedian, actress, Mc and entrepreneur originating from KwaMashu, Durban.
+Thenjiwe Moseley born Thenjiwe Maphumulo on 29 September 1977 is a South African comedian, actress, master of ceremonies and entrepreneur originating from KwaMashu, Durban.
 Professionally, she is simply known as Thenjiwe.
 She created and acted in Judge Thenjiwe Khambule and Meet the Khambules which aired on Moja Love.
 She is a goodwill ambassador for Southern Africa Embrace Foundation, Toronto and Great Impact, Durban.
 She is also a YouTube content creator and influencer, having been made famous by the sketches she posts on social media.

 Early life and education

 Thenjiwe was born on 29 September 1977 in the apartheid era to teenage parents, Thenene Sipho Langa and Nonhlanhla Viera Maphumulo.
 She was raised in Kwamashu, G Section, KwaZulu-Natal by her grandparents Joshua Bhekokwakhe Maphumulo, a political activist, and Agnes Ntombizodwa Maphumulo, a maid and seamstress.

 Because of the political unrest in the country and her grandfather's involvement in the struggle, Thenjiwe frequently changed from one school to another.
 She completed her secondary education at Northmead Secondary School and later joined Natal Technical College (Natal Teknikon) which is now Durban University of Technology where she graduated in Performing Arts in 1998.
-After graduation, she waited for casting opportunities in vain because she could not afford an agent or go to live in Johannesburg and so, in 2001, she left for the US, where she lived for two years, working as an Au pair, while studying Business Management at Montgomery County Community College in Pennsylvania.
-She later relocated to the United Kingdom, living there for 12 years, during which time she studied Law, graduating first from University of London with a Diploma in Law in 2006 and then later a Bachelor of Laws from the London Metropolitan University in 2009.
+After graduation, she waited for casting opportunities in vain because she could not afford an agent or go to live in Johannesburg and so, in 2001, she left for the US, where she lived for two years, working as an au pair, while studying Business Management at Montgomery County Community College in Pennsylvania.
+She later relocated to the United Kingdom, living there for 12 years, during which time she studied law, graduating first from University of London with a Diploma in Law in 2006 and then later a Bachelor of Laws from the London Metropolitan University in 2009.